laser-institute/reproducible-research/rr-learning-lab-1.md

 ## Task #1: Exporting one of your projects from RStudio Cloud

 This short screencast walks through exporting a project from RStudio Cloud: https://www.screencast.com/t/XUdPZmi9CQ

+Your task is to open your exported project within RStudio Cloud.

 ## Task #2: Adding the exported project to your GitHub account